How to Make Crispy, Juicy Smash Burgers at Home

 | Thickness | 1/4" (very thin) | 3/4"-1" (thick) |

-| Cooking method | Smashed on griddle | Grilled or pan-fried |
+| Cooking Method | Smashed on a hot griddle | Grilled or pan-fried |

-| Cooking time | 60-90 seconds per side | 3-4 minutes per side |
+| Cooking Time | 60-90 seconds per side | 3-4 minutes per side |

-| Crust | Crispy, lacy edges | Minimal crust |
+| Crust | Crispy, lacy, browned edges | Minimal crust |

-| Texture | Crispy outside, juicy inside | Uniform texture |
+| Texture | Crispy outside, juicy inside | Uniformly cooked texture |

-| Best beef ratio | 80/20 (higher fat) | 85/15 or 90/10 |
+| Best Beef Ratio | 80/20 (higher fat) | 85/15 or 90/10 |

 Ingredients

-- 1 lb (450g) ground beef, 80/20 (makes ~4 small patties)
+- 1 lb (450g) ground beef, 80/20 is essential

 - 4 slices American or cheddar cheese

-- 4 soft buns (brioche or potato)
+- 4 soft buns (brioche or potato work best)

 - Kosher salt & fresh black pepper